Deuteron production from phase-space coalescence in the UrQMD approach: Results

-Finally we present the invariant yields of antideuterons ($ \overline{d} $) and antiprotons ($ \overline{p} $) at $p_{t} = 0 $ as a function of rapidity in minimum-bias Si+Au collisions at the beam energy of $14.6$A GeV.
-Our results are compared to the data from experiments and a RQMD model study \cite{Nagle:1994wj} as shown in figure \ref{f9}.
-We can see that our data are in reasonable agreement with both experiments and RQMD.
+Finally we present the invariant yields of anti-deuterons ($ \overline{d} $) and anti-protons ($ \overline{p} $) at $p_{t} = 0 $ as a function of rapidity in minimum-bias Si+Au collisions at a beam energy of $14.6$A GeV.
+Our results are compared to the data from the E814~\cite{Barrette:1993hc} and E858~\cite{Kumar:1994rp} experiments shown in Figure \ref{f9}.
+One observes that the UrQMD model results are in good agreement with the experimental data.